 Much of the investment industry is in the business of making things sound complex so that you feel inadequate enough to turn over control of your money to an “expert”.
-Whether it comes in the form of a professional investment manager or a robot trading algorithm doesn’t change the fact that services like this are often expensive and unnecessary.
+Whether it comes in the form of an expensive professional investment manager or a robot trading algorithm doesn’t change the fact that services like this are often unnecessary.
 It really isn’t difficult to build and manage your own portfolio, and by doing it yourself you’ll not only stay in full control of your finances but you’ll also save a tremendous amount of money in the process.

 Not sure where to start?
 Here’s what you have to do: